grumpyjames/birding-almanac/features/a-200-bird-year/part-29-inverewe-and-loch-maree.md

 We leave Inverewe rather later than we'd expected.
-Having planned to take in lunch in a pub for a change (there's only so much Spanish Omelette one can eat in a week), we know we've got around ninety minutes to get from Inverewe round to the Badachro Inn.
+Having planned to take in lunch in a pub for a change (there's only so much Spanish omelette one can eat in a week), we know we've got around ninety minutes to get from Inverewe round to the Badachro Inn.
 That gives us around an hour of leeway for exploring.
 Gordon instructs us that the road following the Western shore of Loch Ewe isn't a bad bet for